deji20/deji20/README.md

 ## Hi Everyone! 👋
-I'm Deji Ehinlanwo, a seasoned Full-Stack Developer passionate about crafting robust solutions and mastering backend development.
+I'm Deji Ehinlanwo, a seasoned Developer passionate about crafting robust solutions and mastering backend development.

 ### ABOUT ME 🚀